chat icon

 A loss of connectivity to those apps can massively hinder the productivity of a business.

 While a poor signal can be worked around to an extent, a business’s own internal Wi-Fi connection may not be available to customers or clients who visit your tenants’ businesses.
-So, if they need to receive an SMS or even quickly look up some details as a part of making a deal, they will struggle to do so without good cellular connectivity.
+So, if they need to receive an SMS or quickly look up some details as a part of making a deal, they will struggle to do so without good cellular connectivity.

 Guest Wi-Fi presents something of a workaround, but one with its own issues — not all phones have Wi-Fi calling, for example, and there are security and data protection considerations that not all companies may feel confident addressing.

-Good connectivity is even more important in B2C environments (such as hospitality).
+Reliable connectivity is even more important in B2C environments (such as hospitality).
 Hotel guests and restaurant patrons expect to be able to communicate with the outside world while on the property.
 Offering a good mobile experience is an important part of the service those businesses provide.

 What Causes Cell Phone Dead Zones?

-There are two major causes of cell phone dead zones in an office setting: namely, the building’s proximity to one or more cell towers, and the materials used in the construction of the building itself.
+There are two major causes of cell phone dead zones in an office setting: the building’s proximity to one or more cell towers, and the materials used in the construction of the building itself.

 Cell phone signals are transmitted from towers and travel through the air to your phone.
 Most cities have cell phone towers dotted across the landscape, so a mobile device user in a city should never be too far away from a tower.
 As such, it’s much more common for the cell phone dead zones that exist in rural areas to be caused by a lack of towers in the area.
-There’s little point in a mobile provider building a tower to cover one or two farmhouses, for example.
+There’s little point in a mobile provider building a tower to cover one or two farmhouses.

 How Bad Is Your Building’s Cell Signal Strength?